 The Office was unable to provide certain requested information covering the audit period concerning the network and related security policies and procedures.
-In addition, during our review of the documentation that was provided, we noted instances where the network's security settings were not current or configured.
+In addition, during our review of the documentation that was provided, we noted instances where the network and mainframe environments security settings were not current or properly configured.